 The trip back is a little faster with high coach frequencies every 3-5 minutes during peak hours and garnering a travel duration of about 1 hour at most.

 As a whole, this mode would definitely be much lighter on the pocket relative to driving.
-Plus, you bypass the massive traffic jam during peak hours.
+Plus, bypassing the massive traffic jam during peak hours.
 Back to the maths:-

 (train ticket per trip x frequency) x weekdays = (RM3.80 x 2) x 5 = RM38 per week